howerj/shrink/readme.md

 This project provides [LZSS][] and [RLE][] compression routines, neither of which do any allocation internally.
 The project provides the routines as a library and as a utility program.
-The library is suitable for inclusion in an embedded project.
+The library is suitable for inclusion in an [embedded][] project or product.

 # License